ourownstory/swiss-cheese/README.md

 * initiate PR on github
 * Optional: If your PR got a change request, and you did your updates and are ready to redo the above steps, you can first view if the upstream master has since been updated with `git log HEAD..upstream/master`.
 This shows the commits in upstream that are not in your current origin.

+## other

+* If you want to overwrite your local branch with a remote branch `git reset --hard origin/master`

 ## .bashrc